 If you’re a garlic-lover and garlic grower like me, you’ve probably got a bunch of it either in your garden or in your home right this very moment.
 These beautiful and delicious plants have so much versatility in the kitchen that I like to grow a big patch of them every season and store them for use throughout the year.

-But storing garlic can be a challenge if you don't know what you're doing.
-There are a lot of different methods for storing garlic, some better than the others.
+But storing garlic can be a challenge if you don’t know what you’re doing.
+There are a lot of different methods, some better than the others.

-Let's take a look at exactly how to preserve your garlic the right way so you can enjoy these flavorful bulbs for months to come.
+Let’s take a look at exactly how to store garlic properly so you can enjoy these flavorful bulbs for months to come.
 We’ll discuss how to store peeled garlic, and how to store unpeeled garlic cloves too.

 Selecting the Best Quality Garlic for Storage